w3f/Grants-Program/applications/JuaDEX.md

 **Deployment**

 The first phase of the project will be built and deployed on the Astar parachain.
-Jua is also evaluating the ability to deploy an Intrachain DEX parachain %%%%
+Jua is also evaluating the ability to deploy an Intrachain DEX parachain.

 **Polkadot Ecosystem Benefits**